oreillymedia/production-resources/word/index.md

 <h2 id="system-requirements">System Requirements</h2>

 <p>This template was created using Word 2000 for Windows.
 Yeah, it’s kind of old.
 But it still works!
-There are many different versions of Word out there, so you might encounter some differences in your specific setup compared to what we talk about here.</p>
+There are many different versions of Word out there, so you might encounter some differences in your specific setup compared to what we talk about here.
+Generally, the newer your version of Word, the less likely the VBA features like the SmartStyler and Toolbar will work.</p>

 <div data-type="note">
   <h6>Note</h6>